Takuya Sugi: Michinoku Pro Wrestling (2004–2009)

 Sugi started wrestling for Michinoku Pro Wrestling (Michinoku Pro) in October 2004.
 He debuted during the Futaritabi Tag Team Tournament 2004 under the gimmick of Michinoku Ranger Gold (MICHINOKU レンジャー金, Michinoku Renjā Kin), a super sentai character similar to the one he played in Hustle.
 Teaming up with Michinoku Ranger Silver, Sugi got important victories over Jinsei Shinzaki and Shinjitsu Nohashi and Los Salseros Japoneses, but they did not win the league.
-They kept their gimmicks until December, when Sugi adopted the gimmick of Shanao (遮那王, Shanao), a masked Buddhist monk inspired on the youth of the historical Minamoto no Yoshitsune.
+They kept their gimmicks until December, when Sugi adopted the gimmick of Shanao (遮那王, Shanao), a masked Kurama-dera Buddhist monk inspired on the historical Minamoto no Yoshitsune, who went as "Shanao" in his youth in honor to Vairocana.
 Shanao would come to the ring carrying a katana and saying prayers, and drew popularity among the audience for his high-risk, aerial style of wrestling.